macSands/dissmapr/README.md

 ------------------------------------------------------------------------

-### Example 1 - Species Richness
+### Example 1 - Species Richness using `richness`()\`

-Here we calculate species richness across sites in the block_sp dataset, again using the compute_orderwise function.
-The richness function is applied to the grid_id column for site identification, with species data specified by sp_cols.
+Here we calculate species richness across sites in the `block_sp` dataset, using the `compute_orderwise()` function.
+The `richness()` metric function is applied to the `grid_id` column for site identification, with species data specified by `sp_cols`.
 Orders 1 to 4 are computed i.e. for order=1, it computes basic species richness at individual sites, while higher orders (2 to 4) represent the differences in richness between pairwise and/or multi-site combinations.
 A subset of 1000 samples is used for higher-order computations to speed-up computation time.
 Parallel processing is enabled with 4 worker threads to improve performance.
 The output is a table summarizing species richness across specified orders.

 ``` r
 # Compute species richness (order 1) and the difference thereof for orders 2 to 4